-While the majority of Hispanic students on the 2018 survey noted that college had been a primarily positive experience nearly one-quarter also said that Hispanics feel like outsiders in college and nearly half acknowledged changing their behavior when interacting with faculty and staff.
+While the majority of Hispanic students on the 2018 survey noted that college had been a primarily positive experience, nearly one-quarter said that Hispanics feel like outsiders in college and nearly half acknowledged changing their behavior when interacting with faculty and staff.
 Approximately 30% also acknowledged changing their behavior in class and when interacting with peers from outside their culture.
 While the responses do not include information about what these changes are or what precipitated the sense that a change should be made, it is possible that some of the changes in view relate to personal patterns rather than cultural patterns as just over 10% also noted they change their behavior with peers who are from their culture.
 The responses from non-Hispanic students support this supposition.

-The 2018 Hispanic student response rates for change in behavior noted by Hispanic students were very similar to those for non-Hispanics, for fitting in in class (H 30.0%, NH 27.9%), with college peers from outside my culture (H 28.2%, NH 22.7%), and with college peers from my culture (H 10.3%, NH 12.7%).
+The 2018 Hispanic student response rates for change in behavior were very similar to those for non-Hispanics, for fitting in in class (H 30.0%, NH 27.9%), with college peers from outside my culture (H 28.2%, NH 22.7%), and with college peers from my culture (H 10.3%, NH 12.7%).
 No significant differences were found by comparing responses from the two groups in these areas.
 There was, however, a significant difference with a small effect size between responses from Hispanic students and non-Hispanic students for behavior change when interacting with faculty and staff, 48.4% of Hispanic student respondents agreed while 33.1% of non-Hispanic students did (p = .001, phi = .155).

 The median and mode scores from 2019 are similar to the 2018 finding for interacting with faculty and staff as the most common rating was five on a ten-point scale with a median slightly above the mid-point.
 There was marked variation in responses for changing behavior in class and with college peers from outside one's culture.
 Both had mid-points of five on a ten-point scale but zero for their mode.
 These ratings also appears to align with the 2018 values but demonstrate that there may be gradation in the perception of need to alter or enacting alteration of one's behavior.
 Comparison of the Hispanic and non-Hispanic responses in 2019 regarding changing behavior when interacting with faculty and staff approached significance (p = .055).
-The primary difference in the distribution of responses was far more non-Hispanic students provided low ratings, twice as many submitting ratings of zero and two and one-third more submitting ratings of one and three.
+The primary difference in the distribution of responses for non-Hispanic students who provided more low ratings, twice as many submitting ratings of zero and two, one-third more submitting ratings of one and three.

-A finding reported separately in Preuss et al (2019a) also is applicable here.
-On the 2019 survey, students were asked to indicate whether persons providing seven forms of service at the institutions exhibited cultural understanding in respect to "my culture."
+A finding reported separately in Preuss et al (2020) also is applicable here as it addresses student reports of cultural understanding on the part of institutional representatives.
+On the 2019 survey, students were asked to indicate whether persons providing seven forms of service at their schools exhibited understanding in respect to -my culture."
 Ratings were requested for each on a ten-point scale.
-In every form of engagement with students listed on the survey, including instruction, Hispanic students were significantly more likely to say the institution's employees did not understand their culture with moderately small effect sizes for each comparison.
+Table 20 contains the results for this set of queries comparing the responses of Hispanic and non-Hispanic students.